-The knee gives-out from under the athlete when the ACL is torn.
-Our result showed an ACL injury occurred more often during a practice than during competition.
-The situations during a competition and a practice are different in many respects.
-Athletes usually spend a much longer time in practice than in competition.
+Our main findings demonstrate collegiate athlete male in two sports activity are at risk of ACL injury after participation in the training program and competition.
 Along with longer commitment, athletes usually challenge new team formation and technique during a practice rather than during a competition, which might increase the risk of injury.
 However, a more stressful situation might be imposed on the athletes during a competition than during a practice both physically and mentally.
-The present study is a prospective investigation of the incidence of ACL injury in soccer, basketball and taekwondo players.
-Although the teams were selected to be of a similar age and skill level, the soccer, basketball and taekwondo players differed substantially in almost all baseline characteristics as well as in the amount of time spent in matches.
+The present study is a prospective investigation of the incidence of ACL injury in soccer, and volleyball players.
+Although the teams were selected to be of a similar age and skill level, the soccer and volleyball players differed substantially in almost all baseline characteristics as well as in the amount of time spent in matches.
 The proportion of high and low skill level teams did not vary significantly between the groups.
-Before the results of the comparison of soccer and basketball injuries are discussed, the incidence of injury for each sport will be compared with the incidences reported in other studies of injury, for the given sport.
-One of the main problems encountered in attempting to compare incidences of sports injuries reported in the literature is that different evaluation methods and definitions of injury have been used [39, 40, and 41].
+Before the results of the comparison of soccer and volleyball injuries are discussed, the incidence of injury for each sport will be compared with the incidences reported in other studies of injury, for the given sport.
+One of the main problems encountered in attempting to compare incidences of sports injuries reported in the literature is that different evaluation methods and definitions of injury have been used (Finch, 1997, Junge and Dvorak 2000, Van mechelen et al, 1992).

 Another important aspect in comparing the incidence of sports injuries is the influence of the ratio of time spent in practice relative to time spent playing competitions.
 Usually, more injuries occurred during practice than during competition sessions and, as such, differences in the ratio of practice and competition hours may bias calculations of the overall incidence of injury.
 For this reason, it is recommended that the incidence of competition injuries in relation to the time spent in matches, and of practice injuries in relation to the time spent in training, are reported and compared separately.

-The rate of basketball ACL injuries over this 4 years period is almost 20% higher in taekwondo and almost 15% higher in soccer (Fig. 1).
-This finding may be explained by the fact that basketball involves more contact than soccer.
-Incidental trauma or minimal trauma, which may lead to an awkward landing position or a disturbance in the neuromuscular patterns that protect the knee, may be key factors in ACL injuries [42, 43].
-However, without information on the mechanism of how the injuries occurred, this remains a hypothesis [44].
-Another possibility for injury differences between this three sport activities can be related to surface that activity done on it.
-Because, soccer field turf grasses let to athlete to glide and reduced risk of injury but in basketball and taekwondo glide is less likely and in pivoting and landing from a jump more injury is likely.
+The rate of soccer ACL injuries over this 2 years period is higher in volleyball.
+This finding may be explained by the fact that soccer involves more contact than volleyball.
+Incidental trauma or minimal trauma, which may lead to an awkward landing position or a disturbance in the neuromuscular patterns that protect the knee, may be key factors in ACL injuries (Boden et al., 2000, Feagin and Lambert 1985).

-Finally, direct comparisons between basketball, soccer and taekwondo are problematic because the rules of play are fundamentally different and further study of ACL injury patterns and prospective identification of specific risk factors are warranted and essential to the goal of decreasing injury among an ever-growing group of athletes.
+However, without information on the mechanism of how the injuries occurred, this remains a hypothesis (Nisell, 1985).
+Another possibility for injury differences between this two sport activities can be related to surface that activity done on it.
+Because, soccer field turf grasses let to athlete to glide and increase risk of injury but in volleyball glide is less.
+Finally, direct comparisons between soccer and volleyball are problematic because the rules of play are fundamentally different and further study of ACL injury patterns and prospective identification of specific risk factors are warranted and essential to the goal of decreasing injury among an ever-growing group of athletes.